An Arkansas couple is behind bars after their baby, only two weeks old, was taken to the hospital with rat bites all over her body on Sunday.

 Meanwhile, detectives visited the teens’ home and discovered an infant’s blood-soaked hat and blanket, bloody rat foot prints, rat fecal droppings, and a baby blanket covered in blood inside the crib.

-The baby is currently healing from her wounds and is expecting to survive.
+The baby is currently healing from her wounds and is expected to survive.

 [Feature Photo: Facebook]